mikaels1997/MemberRestApi/README.md

 # MemberRestApi
-A basic REST API which handles SQLite database containing members of arbitrary context
+A basic REST API which handles SQLite database containing members of arbitrary context.\
+Recommended IDE: Visual Studio

 ## Features
 The API works in LocalHost\